 Although schizophrenia rarely manifests in early childhood, childhood factors influence disease onset in adulthood.
 These factors include

 Although many people with schizophrenia do not have a family history, genetic factors are strongly implicated.
-People who have a 1st-degree relative with schizophrenia have about a 10-12% risk of developing the disorder, compared with a 1% risk among the general population.
+People who have a 1st-degree relative with schizophrenia have about a 10 to 12% risk of developing the disorder, compared with a 1% risk among the general population.
 Monozygotic twins have a concordance of about 45%.

-Maternal exposure to famine and influenza during the 2nd trimester of pregnancy, birth weight < 2500 g, Rh incompatibility Erythroblastosis Fetalis Erythroblastosis fetalis is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal red blood cells.... read more during a 2nd pregnancy, and hypoxia increase risk.
+Maternal exposure to famine and influenza during the 2nd trimester of pregnancy, birth weight < 2500 g, Rh incompatibility Hemolytic Disease of the Fetus and Neonate Hemolytic disease of the fetus and neonate is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal... read more during a 2nd pregnancy, and hypoxia increase risk.

 Environmental stressors can trigger the emergence or recurrence of psychotic symptoms in vulnerable people.
-Stressors may be primarily pharmacologic (eg, substance use Overview of Substance-Related Disorders Substance-related disorders involve drugs that directly activate the brain's reward system.
-The activation of the reward system typically causes feelings of pleasure; the specific pleasurable... read more , especially marijuana Marijuana (Cannabis) Marijuana is a euphoriant that can cause sedation or dysphoria in some users.
+Stressors may be primarily pharmacologic (eg, substance use Overview of Substance Use Substance-related disorders involve substances that directly activate the brain's reward system.
+The activation of the reward system typically causes feelings of pleasure; the specific characteristics... read more , especially marijuana Marijuana (Cannabis) Marijuana is a euphoriant that can cause sedation or dysphoria in some users.
 Psychologic dependence can develop with chronic use, but very little physical dependence is clinically apparent... read more ) or social (eg, becoming unemployed or impoverished, leaving home for college, breaking off a romantic relationship, joining the Armed Forces).
 There is emerging evidence that environmental events can initiate epigenetic changes that could influence gene transcription and disease onset.

 Protective factors that may mitigate the effect of stress on symptom formation or exacerbation include strong psychosocial support, well-developed coping skills, and antipsychotic drugs Treatment Schizophrenia is characterized by psychosis (loss of contact with reality), hallucinations (false perceptions), delusions (false beliefs), disorganized speech and behavior, flattened affect... read more .

 Schizophrenia is a chronic illness that may progress through several phases, although duration and patterns of phases can vary.
-Patients with schizophrenia tend to have had psychotic symptoms an average of 12 to 24 months before presenting for medical care but the disorder is now often recognized earlier in its course.
+Patients with schizophrenia tend to have had psychotic symptoms an average of 8 to 15 months before presenting for medical care, but the disorder is now often recognized earlier in its course.

 Symptoms of schizophrenia typically impair the ability to perform complex and difficult cognitive and motor functions; thus, symptoms often markedly interfere with work, social relationships, and self-care.
 Unemployment, isolation, deteriorated relationships, and diminished quality of life are common outcomes.